zbmowrey/gilfoyle/README.md

 # Insult-Bot
 A Slack Bot which responds to Slash Commands with one of many possible insults.

+## The Future

+This bot started life as a tribute to Bertram Gilfoyle from a very popular show on a very popular network.
+While that purpose continues, we intend to extend it to provide for a variety of characters and quotations, on both random or filtered bases.

+Future usage will be something like:
+    /insult (no additional input)
+    ... triggers us to pick a character at random, then move to that character's pointer and return a response.

+    /insult gilfoyle
+    ... the same as above, without the randomness.

+The intent is that we'll perform a partial match and take the first result, then jump to that character's pointer in the current quotation queue, returning one of their quotations.

+I'm not sure yet how we can successfully handle a case where multiple characters match aside from the above.
+Suggestions are definitely welcomed.

 ## Setup

 ### Backend